How to Write Marketing Brief (12 Perfect Examples)

 Stakeholders

-Note down all the relevant stakeholders involved in the marketing brief as well as their responsibilities.
-For instance, list who is in charge of the design process?
-Who executes the marketing activity?
-Listing the stakeholders also makes the staff know whom they are working with.
+Note down all the relevant stakeholders involved as well as their responsibilities.
+For instance, list who is in charge of the design process.
+Who executes the activity?
+Listing the stakeholders also lets the staff know with whom they are working.

 Mandatories